 PURPOSE COMMITTEE HIGHLIGHTS In 2022, Aigle's Purpose Committee met twice.
 These moments of open exchange and dialogue, jointly prepared by the President of the Purpose Committee and the Aigle team, had several objectives: - Present the main findings of the first audit carried out in early 2022 by the independent third-party body and report on actions taken as a result of the audit; - Keep Purpose Committee members informed of projects and actions implemented by Aigle in relation to its main purpose commitments; - In a more forward-looking way, start conversations through sectoral and regulatory insights on topics likely to change or impact Aigle's purpose and the implementation of its commitments (e.g., AGEC Law [French act of law against waste and for a circular economy]).
 This wide-ranging scope has provided members with food for thought and on occasion led them to challenge certain directions taken by Aigle or to improve the roadmap to fulfilling its stated commitments.
 In order to inform Purpose Committee members about the operational realities of some of the main commitments and ongoing projects (definition of sustainable design, traceability), Aigle employees were invited to attend committee meetings as guest members.
 You can find the main points discussed during the 2022 Purpose Committee meetings in the appendices.
-REVIEW OF THE AUDIT CARRIED OUT IN 2021/2022 The first audit of the Aigle purpose took place in February 2022 and an independent third-party body was authorised to examine both the roadmap and the implemented measures in detail.
+2 Discover the biographies of Aigle's Purpose Committee members in the appendices REVIEW OF THE AUDIT CARRIED OUT IN 2021/2022 The first audit of the Aigle purpose took place in February 2022 and an independent third-party body was authorised to examine both the roadmap and the implemented measures in detail.
 The independent third-party body's conclusions pointed to strong overall coherence between Aigle's purpose and the implementation of operational objectives (resources allocated to objectives and accuracy of the published data).
 It highlighted both Aigle's ambition and the allocated resources.
-Suggestions for improvement were made for the brand to be even clearer, more transparent and ambitious: - Adapting and retaining the definition of sustainable design for clarification purposes - Extending the scope of Aigle's traceability project to Tier 2 suppliers - Extending the scope of awareness-raising and training activities beyond head office.
+Suggestions for improvement were made for the brand to be even clearer, more transparent and ambitious: Adapting and retaining the definition of sustainable design for clarification purposes

+Extending the scope of Aigle's traceability project to Tier 2 suppliers

 The Aigle teams have taken these suggestions on board and are working to incorporate this feedback into the roadmap for 2023 and beyond.

-.12 REVIEWOLTHE IMPLEMENTATI OF AIGLE'S COMMITMEN IN 2022 For each of its purposerelated commitments, Aigle has set quantified objectives and specific monitoring performance indicators.
+DDD REVIEWOFTHE IMPLEMENTATIO OF AIGLE'S COMMENTENTS IN 2022 For each of its purposerelated commitments, Aigle has set quantified objectives and specific monitoring performance indicators.
 This performance review for each of Aigle's commitments provides a snapshot of our progress, of any difficulties or issues encountered in the implementation of actions as well as of ideas for further action by the Purpose Committee.
 Some changes have been made to these monitoring performance indicators following suggestions from the Purpose Committee and even from teams who have encountered limitations.

-OVERVIEW TARGET ACHIEVED TARGET CURRENTLY BEING IMPLEMENTED OR EVALUATED TARGET NOT ACHIEVED DESIGNING SUSTAINABLE PRODUCTS Achieving 50% sustainable products by 2022 and 100% by 2028 SELECTING SUPPLIERS THAT COMPLY WITH UN GLOBAL COMPACT PRINCIPLES 100% of our suppliers evaluated B > 80% according to ICS by 2025 100% of our Tier 1 suppliers complied with UN Global Compact principles in 2022 ENCOURAGING ENVIRONMENTALLY SENSITIVE BEHAVIOUR IN THE WORKPLACE Raising employee awareness of environmental issues and social issues three times a year Separating and recycling 100% of head office waste 40% of employees trained on CSR issues by 2025 RAISING AWARENESS OF THE CIRCULAR ECONOMY AND PROTECTION OF THE ENVIRONMENT Regularly raising customer awareness of repairs through 10 annual workshops 50% of stores in France are drop-off points by 2022 Achieving 250,000 open sessions on the second-hand website 'Second Souffle' by 2022 TAKING PART IN AND SUPPORTING ENVIRONMENAL PROTECTION THE ENVIRONMENT Renewing contract to support the League for the Protection of Birds in France (LPO) for the period 2020-2023.
-Supporting projects linked to preserving biodiversity - 46.2% greenhouse gases by 2030 (scope 1 & 2) - 55% of each product sold COMMITMENT #1 TO DESIGN SUSTAINABLE PRODUCTS
+TARGET ACHIEVED DESIGNING SUSTAINABLE PRODUCTS Achieving 50% sustainable products by 2022 and 100% by 2028 SELECTING SUPPLIERS THAT COMPLY WITH UN GLOBAL COMPACT PRINCIPLES ENCOURAGING ENVIRONMENTALLY SENSITIVE BEHAVIOUR IN THE WORKPLACE Raising employee awareness of environmental issues and social issues three times a year Separating and recycling 100% of head office waste RAISING AWARENESS OF THE CIRCULAR ECONOMY AND PROTECTION OF THE ENVIRONMENT Regularly raising customer awareness of repairs through 10 annual workshops 50% of stores in France are drop-off points by 2022 TAKING PART IN AND SUPPORTING ENVIRONMENAL PROTECTION THE ENVIRONMENT Renewing contract to support the League for the Protection of Birds in France (LPO) for the period 2020-2023.
+Supporting projects linked to preserving biodiversity